-Montgomery County Executive Mark Elrich is standing by his decision to not allow a wooden “Thin Blue Line” flag to be publicly displayed at a Germantown, Maryland, police station.
+Montgomery County Executive Marc Elrich is standing by his decision to not allow a wooden “Thin Blue Line” flag to be publicly displayed at a Germantown, Maryland, police station.

 This comes after Elrich, a Democrat, received criticism over the weekend, including from Maryland Gov. Larry Hogan, a Republican.

 “I’m not changing my decision to have them take it down,” Elrich said Monday.

 The flag was a gift from James Shelton, of Germantown, and his young son to the county’s fifth district station on National First Responders Day.

 After hearing about Elrich’s decision, Hogan said the move both “offended and disgusted” him.